 #5 Van Gogh Museum

-The Rijksmuseum is the most famous and most popular museum in Amsterdam and one of the most famous landmarks in the Netherlands, but the Van Gogh Museum is our favorite.
+The Rijksmuseum is the most popular museum in Amsterdam and one of the most famous landmarks in the Netherlands, but the Van Gogh Museum is our favorite.
 We already liked Van Gogh, I mean, who doesn’t like the “starry night”?
 Or any of the paintings from southern France?
 It is one of the most famous painters in history.
 Yet, after visiting the museum, we fell in love with van Gogh and the impressionist movement.
 The museum does an amazing job of explaining his evolution as a painter, the techniques, the motifs, and the meanings…

 The Van Gogh museum houses the biggest collection of Van Gogh paintings in the world, which is a delight for fans.
 Though it also features artworks from other Impressionist and post-Impressionist masters like Paul Gauguin, Georges Seurat, Édouard Manet, Claude Monet, and even sculptures from Rodin and Dalou.